Review Process and Timeline

 Notification of Application Status

 We will take no action until your application is complete.
 Applications are considered complete when we have received and processed the following: Your application, the application fee (or fee waiver), a transcript analysis from LSAC (as part of your CAS report), an LSAT score (the most recent one reported on your application), and a personal statement.
 Completion of your file may require additonal action on your part, such as payment to LSAC for sending CAS reports.
-It is your responsibility to ensure that all materials are received on time and that the application is complete.
+Once you apply, it is your responsibility to ensure that all materials are received in a timely manner and that your application is complete.

 If you have questions please email us at firstname.lastname@example.org rather than calling the office.
 Inquiries other than those prompted by a special concern only delay the processing of applications.